rocky-jaiswal/my_blogs/source/2012-08-26-accessing_server_data_from_a_native_android_app.html.markdown

 This was a quite relaxing weekend, there was heavy rain in the Delhi region so there was not much to do.
 So I picked up a Scala book and read a few chapters.
 Soon enough, my hands started itching to write some code.
 I wanted to build something in Scala but ended up experimenting on Android.

-Back at work, I finished my first iPad optimized jQuery Mobile and Rails app web application.
+Back at work, I finished my first iPad optimized jQuery Mobile and Rails web application.
 I am mostly satisfied with the end result but somehow felt that a native app would have provided a better experience to the user.
-The question then comes is how to make a native app communicate with the server when most of the data needs to be fetched from the server itself.
+The question which arises is how to make a native app communicate with the server when most of the data needs to be fetched from the server itself.

 So to build on this idea, I started making an Android application that fetches JSON data from a Rails server.
 To express myself clearly I wanted data to be accessible from a mobile app and a web app, like shown below -